ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/DomainModel4.drawio.png)

 ## Architecture — In the small
-Our chirp application uses onion architecture, as such our application Consists of three layers, The core layer, where our basic data types and interfaces are made.
+Our chirp application uses onion architecture, as such our application Consists of three layers (projects), The core layer, where our basic data types and interfaces are made.
 The infrastructure layer Where most of our functions and interactions are defined. and the web layer, where everything is brough together with dependency injections in our razor pages and application builder.